 Two main reasons:

 IDA does not split basic blocks at function calls. angr will, because they are a form of control flow and basic blocks end at control flow instructions.
-You may access the IDA-style call-joined graph with the
+You generally do not need the supergraph for performing automated analyses.

 normalize=True to the CFG analysis.